This unique program links senior secondary school students to Faculty of Mathematics and Science mentors from various scientific disciplines.

 Initially introduced in 1994, the program is designed for students who are highly interested in science, demonstrate significant scientific curiosity and are capable of working independently.
 The Brock University Science Mentorship Program offers the opportunity to pursue a real-life scientific investigation under the supervision of a faculty or staff member in a university laboratory environment.

 Secondary school science and co-op teachers from across Niagara annually encourage and nominate gifted students to participate in this program.
 Applications are received in the spring with placements commencing the following fall semester of the secondary school year.
 Students are matched with mentors who are conducting research in subject areas that are of interest to the student.
 The supervising secondary school teacher maintains a continual dialogue with the student and periodically meets with the mentor.
 The primary goal of this program is to encourage these mentored students to consider a career in the sciences.
-This one-on-one commitment by Brock faculty and staff is truly an exceptional opportunity.
+This one-on-one commitment by Brock Faculty of Mathematics and Science faculty and staff is truly an exceptional opportunity.

 Each student, with their secondary school teacher, will have their initial meeting with their mentor to: